 Check Price on Amazon →

-The 3M DH445 clips to the side of your flat panel monitor.
+The 3M DH445 clips to the edge of your flat panel monitor.
 Unlike inline designs, it uses zero desk space — the document hangs off your screen.
-For smaller desks or anyone who has already optimized every square inch of their workspace, this is the right approach.
+For a small desk or anyone who has every inch counted, that matters considerably.

-Clip installation takes about 30 seconds.
-No tools, no adhesive, no permanent changes.
-The holder tilts and swings to position documents beside your screen at a comfortable viewing angle, and you can flip between portrait and horizontal orientation.
+Installation takes about 30 seconds.
+No tools, no adhesive, no permanent changes to your monitor.
+The holder tilts and swings to position documents at a comfortable viewing angle beside your screen, and you can flip between portrait and horizontal orientation.
 The clear tray holds 35 sheets securely.
+When you don’t need it, it swings out to the side.

-At $33, it hits a compelling middle ground: more capable and adjustable than the sub-$20 adhesive clips, but significantly cheaper than the premium inline options.
-If you primarily reference short-to-medium documents (instructions, notes, reference sheets) rather than thick manuals, the 35-sheet limit is unlikely to matter.
+At $33 it hits a compelling spot: more capable and more adjustable than the sub-$20 adhesive clips, but significantly cheaper than the premium inline options.
+If you primarily reference short-to-medium documents — notes, reference sheets, short reports — rather than thick binders, the 35-sheet limit won’t come up.

 Check Price on Amazon